brianshumate/katacoda-scenarios/vault-telemetry-splunk/01-start-containers.md

 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.
 ```

-The vtl-splunk container will still be provisioning and that takes some additional time.
+Although Terraform has succeeded in deploying the infrastructure, the vtl-splunk container will still be provisioning and that takes some additional time.
 To wait for Splunk to become fully ready and have a **healthy** status, use this command.

 ```shell
 splunk_ready=0